Your cart

 • If you live in a region with a markedly different climate than mine (which is not my fault), plant your Spring bulbs earlier the further North you are (at least six weeks before your soil freezes hard), and a little later between PA and the Carolinas.
 If you and your fellow warm winter climate cowards put on parkas as soon as it's less than sixty degrees outside, be sure to purchase 'pre-chilled' bulbs from your local nursery or garden center; or a catalog that specifies this odd adaption.

 • If you plan to outdoor decorate for Fall, see if you can find corn stalks instead of the usual dreary pumpkins and hay bales.
-Harvested corn stalks are very attractive, provide something nifty and seasonal to look at up high, and can serve as the "shredded brown" material in your compost bin or pile.
+Harvested corn stalks are very attractive, provide something nifty and seasonal to look at up high, and can serve as the ""shredded brown"" material in your compost bin or pile.
 (After you shred them, of course.)

 • But don't neglect your Fall leaves!
 Although many people still foolishly pay to have theirs hauled away in SPBs, shredded fall leaves are the ultimate 'brown material' in a compost pile; teeming with nutrients and biological life.
 Plus, they are one of the few materials that you can compost alone and end up with beautiful Black Gold, although adding spent coffee grounds to the mix makes the compost faster and better--without attracting vermin.